Corvimae/kaizo-ironmon-plus/README.md

 ## Can I modify this ruleset?

 Do whatever you want, I'm not your mom.
 Play the game in a way that's fun for you, you'll be happier for it!

+## So, what, you think the original ruleset SUCKS?
+Do we need to take this OUTSIDE???

+The original ruleset is cool and unique.
+It's also something one person made for themselves that kinda just spiraled in popularity, and was never designed for anything other than Gen 3.
+If I thought the original ruleset sucked I wouldn't be putting time into making changes to it.